JustMeRuby/Artificial-Intelligence/README.md

-Homework for "Artificial Intelligence" course.
+Assignments of "Artificial Intelligence" course.